constantadvancement/Inventory-Manager/README.md

 Note: the uninstaller must be executed using sudo in order to work.

+### createUser.bash

+TODO

 ### launcher.bash

 Helper script used by the Launcher app in order to run the CA Inventory Manager app as an administrator.

-This script should not be executed from outside of the Launcher app.
+This script should never be executed manually.